 Birthday parties for 2-year-olds are, frankly, a scam perpetrated by the 2-year-old birthday party industry: toddler birthday venues and Pinterest boards promote the notion that some fun, memorable, cool 2nd-birthday party idea is waiting to be put into action.
 But 2-year-old birthday parties are commemorations for adults — parents and relatives — not kids.
 And, in fact, they are probably more important to the 2-year-old birthday party places that are trying to attract parents who don’t know how to plan a party than they are for the actual 2-year-olds the party is supposedly for.

-Just because you’re crazy enough to let a squadron of toddlers high on food coloring, into your home, it doesn’t mean you’re ready for the challenge.
-You may just need some tips on how to throw a 2-year-old birthday party.
+But just because you’re crazy enough to let a squadron of toddlers into your home doesn’t mean you’re ready for the challenge.
+Here are some legit 2nd-birthday ideas to help you discover how to plan a party for a 2-year-old birthday that you’ll actually enjoy.

 Seriously.
 What’s the point?
 There’s nothing that really makes a 2-year-old birthday party much different than a chaotic playdate.
 That’s because the kids don’t really get what’s going on.
 Sure, they’ll have fun.
 But they could have just as much fun next week, or next month, or (gasp) next year when they know what a birthday is.